Hillary Clinton’s speech about development was not all bad, but it still contained plenty of nonsense and overly political thinking.

 Once upon a time, I believed in the theory that logic and evidence influenced public policy.
 After experience rudely contradicted this thesis, I switched to Theory No. 2: Political incentives cause public officials to say things inconsistent with logic and evidence — babble.

-These thoughts were prompted by Secretary of State Hilary Clinton’s speech today on the U.S. government’s new approach to economic development.
+These thoughts were prompted by Secretary of State Hillary Clinton’s speech today on the U.S. government’s new approach to economic development.
 It was not ALL babble.
 Among other things, she had some good ideas about soap.
 However, there was evidence in speech for Theory No. 2.
 Let’s show some compassion for gifted individuals like Secretary Clinton, whom politics forces to babble.

 Here are classic signs of babble, and the political incentives that cause them: